SiriDB/siridb-docs/content/query_data/aggregate_functions/stddev.md

 ---
 title: "stddev"
-weight: 39
+weight: 42
 ---

 Returns the standard deviation which is the square root of its variance.
 If no time window is provided it returns the standard deviation of the series.

 ### Function

-Syntax:

     stddev([ts])